Saturday, January 31, 2009

 An illegitimate child has no right to inherit ab intestato from the legitimate children and relatives of his father or mother; nor shall such children or relatives inherit in the same manner from the illegitimate child.

-This is known as the “iron barrier” which separates the legitimate and illegitimate sides of a family.
+This is known as the “iron barrier” that separates the legitimate and illegitimate sides of a family.
 Thus, in the example I cited at the top of this post, if the nephews and nieces are illegitimate, then they are prohibited by Article 992 from inheriting from the relatives of their father or mother like their uncles or aunts, or even from their grandparents.

 This barrier may sound harsh and unfair to some people.
 For a fuller discussion of the “iron barrier,” please read the Supreme Court decision in Anselma Diaz vs. IAC, G.R.
 No. L-66574 February 21, 1990.